alitanwir/tunnel-service-manager/README.md

-# tunnel-service-manager
-Tunnel Service Manager to expose  your localhost using either ngrok or pinggy.io tunneling services.

 # 🚇 Tunnel Service Manager

 Tunnel Service Manager lets you expose your localhost to the internet using either **ngrok** or **pinggy.io** tunneling services.
 It provides interactive scripts for **Windows (PowerShell & Batch)** and **Unix (Shell)** environments.